yegor256/blog/_posts/2016/mar/2016-03-01-how-we-interview-programmers.md

 How does the market validate that code?
 [Open source]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %})&mdash;that's what is the most convincing to us.
-We ask you to show us which open-source products you have and how popular they are.
+We ask you to show us which open source products you have and how popular they are.

 Then show us your blog, your conference talks, your hackathon